heimrichhannot/contao-reader-bundle/README.md

 This bundle offers a generic reader module to use with arbitrary contao entities containing standard reader specific functionality like field output, images and auto_item handling.

+It makes it possible to generate readers not only for events, news or faq's but with every DCA you like.

 ## Features

 - generic reader module: output entities of arbitrary DCA entities